-A true daughter of Brooklyn, New York, Kym was brought-up in Brownsville-East New York.
+A true daughter of Brooklyn, New York, Kym was brought up in Brownsville-East New York.
 Her parents found a way for her to attend East Flatbush elementary and middle schools out of their commitment to her education.
 In middle school, she earned a scholarship to attend a public high school in Edina Minnesota through the “A Better Chance” program.
 Upon graduating from Edina-East Secondary School, Kym returned to New York to attend Fordham University, where Kym obtained a bachelor’s degree in English Literature and Spanish Language and Culture.
-Kym aspired to be a bi-lingual broadcast journalist.
-However, a summer job with St. Christopher’s Home (now, SCO Family of Services) changed the trajectory of her life, launching her into a life-long career in children and family services.
+Kym aspired to be a bilingual broadcast journalist.
+However, a summer job with St. Christopher’s Home (now, SCO Family of Services) changed the trajectory of her life, launching her into a life-long career in child and family services.
 “I absolutely fell in love with my kids and families and when the time came for me to leave for graduate school, I delayed the entry because I thought it was unfair of me to leave after I had gained their trust.
 It has been 37 summers since that time and I am still in love!”

-As an ordained minister and pastor of a developing Christian fellowship, Kym has over twenty years of volunteerism experience in the community, working primarily with people in the recovery, incarcerated and re-entering community.
+As an ordained minister and pastor of a developing Christian fellowship, Kym has over twenty years of volunteerism experience in the community, working primarily with people in recovery, incarcerated, and re-entering the community.
 In collaboration with Deputy Warden Sandra Langston, Kym created and implemented Project Reconciliation for mothers and daughters incarcerated together at Rikers Island (Rose M. Singer Center).
 Later, components of that model were used in work that Kym and her team did working with women incarcerated at correctional centers in Vermont.

 Kym holds a Master’s in Public Administration from Baruch College, CUNY, and an undergraduate degree from Fordham University.
 She participated in the inaugural class of the Strell Executive Leadership Fellows program at the Silberman School of Social Work (Hunter College).
-In 2018, Kym received citations from Brooklyn Borough President Eric Adams, NY State Assemblymembers Erik Martin-Dilan and Latrice Walker, and New York City Councilmember Robert Cornegy for the work she has led in the community.
-In 2017, Kym was interviewed and appears in the Netflix production of the Kalief Browder Story, describing the injustices facing families affected by the crack epidemic and the child welfare system during the 1980s.
-1n 2019, Strong Nonprofits for a Better New York, recognized Kym in their “Women in Human Services Hall of Fame.”
+Kym has been named to the City and State New York Responsible 100 (2022) and Nonprofit Power 100 (2021, 2022) lists, and was named to the Strong Nonprofits for a Better New York Notable Women in Human Services Hall of Fame (2019).
+In 2018, Kym received citations from Brooklyn Borough President Eric Adams, NY State Assembly members Erik Martin-Dilan and Latrice Walker, and New York City Councilmember Robert Cornegy for the work she has led in the community.
+In 2017, Kym was interviewed and appears in the Netflix production of Time: The Kalief Browder Story, describing the injustices facing families affected by the crack epidemic and the child welfare system during the 1980s.

 She and her husband Gary have proudly parented six children and are the doting grandparents of six grandchildren.